steipete/notarium-mcp/docs/spec.md

     *   **Simplicity of Setup:** Configuration is primarily through environment variables, fitting common deployment patterns for tools run via `npx` or configured by a host application (e.g., Cloud Desktop).
     *   **Clear Error Reporting:** Provides structured and actionable error messages to the LLM client.
     *   **Extensibility (Future):** While initially targeting Simplenote, the architecture should allow for potential adaptation to other note-taking backends in the future by isolating backend-specific logic.
+    *   **Portability:** Utilizes `sql.js` (SQLite compiled to WebAssembly) for the local cache, enhancing portability across environments where native Node.js addons might be problematic.

 **2. Core Architecture & Component Responsibilities**